giacomodrago/minijson_reader/README.md

 ### `istream_context`

 With `istream_context` the input is provided as a `std::istream`.
 The stream doesn't have to be seekable and will be read only once, one character at a time, until EOF is reached, or an error occurs.
-An arbitrary number of memory allocations may be performed upon construction and when the input is parsed with`parse_object` or `parse_array`, effectively changing the interface of those functions, that can throw `std::bad_alloc` when used with `istream_context`.
+An arbitrary number of memory allocations may be performed upon construction and when the input is parsed with [`parse_object` or `parse_array`](#parseobject-and-parsearray), effectively changing the interface of those functions, that can throw `std::bad_alloc` when used with an `istream_context`.

 ```cpp
 // let input be a std::istream